AdwaithPP/Active_chromatin/README.md

 ## File Description

 - `run_microc_simulation.in` - Script file for LAMMPS
-- `com_pos.c` - Analysis code to find center-of-mass positions of CG beads
-- `cg_analysis.c` - Uses the center-of-mass file obtained from `com_pos.c` to measure coarse-graining properties
+- `cg_analysis.c` - Code to measure coarse-graining properties
 - `CG_activity_simulation.c` - Code for simulating coarse-grained chromatin polymers with local activities (LA)
 - `CG_activity_with_hic_simulation.c` - Code for simulating coarse-grained chromatin polymers with local activities (LA) and Hi-C-based interactions
 - `fit.py` - Code for finding the best linear combination of distributions that fits the target distribution